InseadDataAnalytics/BuildGenAIprodandBiz/pages/appstarter.md

 # How to start and discover this new app

-> For facility reason, i have already created this app in Azure in a dedicate resource group ( during the class i can give you the access to it, but you could also create it by yourself by following the tutorial
+> For facility reason, during classroom.
+> i have already deployed the app in Azure cloud ( during the class i can give you the access to it, but you could also create it by yourself by following the tutorial listed [here](https://aka.ms/ragchat)

-> This app is a web app with a python backend.

-You could find the code of the app in the folder and the tutorial by yourself or by a technical person with this link [App code](https://aka.ms/ragchat)
+> Don't forget, great product with great feature have great responsabilites:
+ - be well architectured

-> Don't forget, great product with great feature have to be well architectured ( software and deployemnt) , be correctly advised and helped with right person with the skill level of your project/ ambitions :)
+ - be well deployed software and infrastructure
+ - be correctly advised and helped with right person ( skill level of your project/ ambitions ) :)

 ## Discover the app